- This event has passed.

 Christien Meindertsma, Netherlands

-Christien is a high-profile Dutch designer with a particular engagement in textiles and issues of sustainability and skills preservation.
-With a strong emphasis on process, her artistic investigations thoroughly explore the life cycle of products and the implications on raw materials. christienmeindertsma.com
+Christien Meindertsma is a high-profile Dutch designer with a particular engagement with issues of sustainability and skills preservation.
+With a strong emphasis on process, her artistic investigations thoroughly explore the life cycle of products such as textiles, and the implications on raw materials.
+Meindertsma acts as part artist, part investigator, and part documentarian; her past projects have involved the cataloguing and photography of hundreds—sometimes thousands—of objects in her efforts to illustrate the implications and effects of relationships between sources and consumers.

 Katie Schwab, United Kingdom